Scientific Name

 Peperomia dolabriformis var. glaucescens is native to the warm valleys of northern Peru.

-Peperomia dolabriformis var. glaucescens is a shrubby succulent with fleshy stems that become woody with age and purse-shaped leaves.
-The leaves are thick and fleshy and can measure up to 3 inches (7.5 cm) long, 0.5 inches (1.2 cm) wide, and 0.6 inches (1.5 cm) thick.
-They are whitish to pinkish, folded in half upward, and fused along the dark green margins, creating a narrow dark green window.
-The plant can grow up to 2 feet (60 cm) tall and may be either rosette-forming or erect, laxly branched, reaching a height of up to 2 feet (60 cm).
+Peperomia dolabriformis var. glaucescens is a shrubby succulent with fleshy stems that become woody with age, bearing purse-shaped leaves.
+It may be either rosette-forming or erect, laxly branched, reaching a height of up to 2 feet (60 cm).
+The fleshy leaves can measure up to 3 inches (7.5 cm) long, 0.5 inches (1.2 cm) wide, and 0.6 inches (1.5 cm) thick.
+They are whitish to pinkish, folded upward in half, and fused along the dark green margins, creating a narrow dark green window.

 The inconspicuous greenish-white flowers appear in summer on green, slender panicles that can grow up to 16 inches (40 cm) long.

-Repot plants in spring, especially to refresh the existing soil, but place them either into a same-size container after root-pruning or up to only one pot size.
+Repot plants in spring, especially to refresh the existing soil, but place them either into the same-size container after root-pruning or into only one pot size.
 The largest Peperomias remain relatively small, so they will never grow into large specimen plants.
 Most species can be relatively easily propagated from leaf cuttings.

 Links